aplteam/Tatin/docs/TatinUserSettings.md

 * The principal Tatin server, available via the URL `https://tatin.dev/`

-   It has an alias `tatin` assigned to it, so you can address it as `[tatin]` with all user commands that require a Registry as a parameter.
+   It has an alias `tatin` assigned to it, so you can address it as `[tatin]` with all user commands that require a Registry as a parameter, though if you don't specify any server at all, they will act on the principal server by default.

 * The Tatin Test server, available via the URL `https://test.tatin.dev/`